Access Rules

 When matched, it reports the detection and continues to the next rule.

-If not matched, it continues to the next rule without logging.
+If not matched, execution continues to the next rule.

 | Condition | Operator | Value | |